-- Difference in judgment among appraisers such as to highest and best use of the property, damages or special benefits to the remainder, adjustments to comparable sales, personal vs. real property, comparables used, selection of capitalization rate, depreciation amounts, etc.; and/or - 2.
+- 1. Difference in judgment among Appraisers such as to highest and best use of the property, damages or special benefits to the remainder, adjustments to comparable sales, personalty vs. realty, comparables used, selection of capitalization rate, depreciation amounts, etc.; and/or - 2.
 Technical divergences relating to the size of property, age of the improvements, zoning, selling prices of comparables, inadequate data search, leases, non-compensable items, encumbrances, date of valuation, math errors, incorrect or omission of relevant data, etc.